donambog/Linux_Alpine_C_CPP_Dev/README.md

    docker build -t cpp-dev-alpine .
 Run the Docker container:

-3. RUN the DOCKER from your download repository(mine Linux_Alpine_C_CPP_Dev)
+3. RUN the DOCKER from your downloaded repository(mine Linux_Alpine_C_CPP_Dev)

 docker run -it --rm -v "%cd%:/src" cpp-dev-alpine bash

 4- Usage
-All the suite tools packaged with Dockerfile are available for C++ compilation and buid 5- License
+All the tools packaged with Dockerfile are available for C++ compilation and buid 5- License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.